Caparisun/Linear_Regression_Project/SQL_Files/README.md

     price int);
 ```

 ### 3.)
-Import the data from the csv file into the table.
+Import the data from the CSV file into the table.
-Before you import the data into the empty table, make sure that you have deleted the headers from the csv file.
-To not modify the original data, if you want you can create a copy of the csv file as well.
-Note you might have to use the following queries to give permission to SQL to import data from csv files in bulk:
+Before you import the data into the empty table, make sure that you have deleted the headers from the CSV file.
+To not modify the original data, if you want you can create a copy of the CSV file as well.
+Note you might have to use the following queries to permit SQL to import data from CSV files in bulk:
 SHOW VARIABLES LIKE 'local_infile'; -- This query would show you the status of the variable ‘local_infile’.
-If it is off, use the next command, otherwise you should be good to go
+If it is off, use the next command, otherwise, you should be good to go

 ```
 SHOW VARIABLES LIKE 'local_infile';
 SET GLOBAL local_infile = 1;
 ```
-Further import done with the csv import wizard
+Further import was done with the CSV import wizard

 ### 4.)
 Select all the data from table house_price_data to check if the data was imported correctly